mailund/minilexer/README.md

 `minilexer` provides some tools for simple tokenising/lexing and parsing text files.

-I will emphasise the **mini** in `minilexer` as this is not a rigorous or formally complete lexer, but it suits 99% of my needs for data parsing.
-The harder bit comes with trying to parse it into a sensible data structure I can manipulate.
+I will emphasise the **mini** in `minilexer` as this is not a rigorous or formally complete lexer, but it suits 90% of my needs for turning data text formats into tokens.

 For complicated parsing (especially of computer programs) you'll probably want to use the more formally correct lexing/parsing provided by the [`rly` package](https://cran.r-project.org/package=rly) or the [`dparser` package](https://cran.r-project.org/package=dparser).